katalon-studio/katalon-studio-jenkins-plugin/README.md

-# Katalon TestOps Plugin for Jenkins
+# Katalon Studio Plugin for Jenkins

-> Katalon TestOps CI is the easier way to execute or schedule remote Katalon Studio executions.
+> Katalon Studio CI is the easier way to execute or schedule remote Katalon Studio executions.
 [Learn more](https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html)

-Katalon TestOps Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
+Katalon Studio Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
 Katalon Studio will be downloaded and deployed automatically.

 > For Jenkins Pipeline, please use the official Docker image for Katalon Studio.